 PS4 is a popular platform among game lovers.
 To get more storage on PS4 or transfer files for backup, many users would use a USB storage device like a USB hard drive or USB flash drive.
 However, some received an error message, which indicated that the PS4 couldn’t read the USB storage device while plugging the USB device into PS4.
-So let’s see what we can do in the cases when PS4 won’t recognize USB.
+So let’s see what we can do when PS4 doesn’t recognize USB.

 See also: How To Use VPN On PS4 | Simple Guide

 The message might be, “The USB storage device cannot be used.
-The files system is not supported” or “The USB storage device is not connected.”
-“PS4 won’t read USB” or “PS4 not recognizing USB.”
+The files system is not supported,” or “The USB storage device is not connected.”
+“PS4 won’t read USB” or “PS4 is not recognizing USB.”
 As the message shows, it mainly happened due to the incorrect file system or compatibility issues.
 Don’t panic.
 You can try fixing the problem yourself with the following fixes, and MiniTool Partition Wizard might be your friendly assistant.
 MiniTool Software creates innovative software for partition management, data recovery, and backup.
 Trusted by millions of users in over 180 countries, MiniTool has been featured on top technology sites like TechRadar and CNET.

 See also: 10 Ways to Fix PS4 Won’t Turn On Error